Healthy Recipes Blog

 Do mug cakes really work?

 You have some flexibility here.
 I have made this cake in several dishes.
-A small and tall 10-ounce mug, a wide 15-ounce mug, and a 3.5-inch-wide ramekin (as shown in the video and in the photos).
+A small and tall 10-ounce mug, a wide 15-ounce mug, and a 3.5-inch-wide ramekin (as shown in the video and the photos on this page).

 They all worked, and there wasn't much of a difference.
 Except that with the ramekin, I was worried there for a moment that the batter might overflow!
 But it didn't.
 You can always place your mug on a microwave-safe plate to catch possible spills.